muhammed-shihebi/React-.NetCore-Example/Readme.md

-In this project I learned how to develop a web application using React in the frontend and .Net Core in the backend.
+I did this project during my internship in SmartPulse company.
+Mainly, I developed this project to learn how to develop a web application using React in the frontend and .Net Core in the backend.

 # Description